gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 The concrete meaning of PulseAudio card profile and device ports depends on whether the UCM is available for an ALSA card or not (see below).

 PulseAudio sources and sinks for ALSA devices implement a timer-based scheduler that manages latency and clocking.
-It is discussed later in this post.
+It is discussed later in a separate section.

 ### ALSA jacks